Alexander Selkirk: Later life and influence

-Selkirk's experience as a castaway aroused a great deal of attention in England.
-Fellow crewman Edward Cooke mentioned Selkirk's ordeal in a book chronicling their privateering expedition, A Voyage to the South Sea and Round the World (1712).
+Selkirk's experience as a castaway aroused a great deal of attention in Britain.
+His fellow crewman Edward Cooke mentioned Selkirk's ordeal in a book chronicling their privateering expedition, A Voyage to the South Sea and Round the World (1712).
 A more detailed recounting was published by the expedition's leader, Rogers, within months.
 The following year, prominent essayist Richard Steele wrote an article about him for The Englishman newspaper.
 Selkirk appeared set to enjoy a life of ease and celebrity, claiming his share of Duke's plundered wealth—about £800 (equivalent to £ today).
 However, legal disputes made the amount of any payment uncertain.

 After a few months in London, he began to seem more like his former self again.
-But he still missed his secluded and solitary moments, "I am now worth eight hundred pounds, but shall never be as happy as when I was not worth a farthing."
-In September 1713, he was charged with assaulting a shipwright in Bristol and may have been kept in confinement for two years.
+However, he still missed his secluded and solitary moments, remarking, "I am now worth eight hundred pounds, but shall never be as happy as when I was not worth a farthing."
+In September 1713, he was charged with assaulting a shipwright in Bristol and might have been kept in confinement for two years.
 He returned to Lower Largo, where he met Sophia Bruce, a young dairymaid.
 They eloped to London early and married on 4 March 1717.
 He was soon off to sea again, having enlisted in the Royal Navy.
 While on a visit to Plymouth in 1720, he married a widowed innkeeper named Frances Candis.

-He was serving as an officer on board HMS Weymouth, engaged in an anti-piracy patrol off the west coast of Africa.
-The ship lingered near the mouth of the River Gambia to resupply.
-However, the natives took several of their number hostages and ransomed them off for food.
-As the ship sailed down the coast of West Africa, men began to contract yellow fever from the swarms of mosquitoes that followed them.
-Selkirk became sick with the disease in early December.
-He died on 13 December 1721, along with shipmate William King.
-Both were buried at sea.
+He served as an officer on board HMS Weymouth, engaged in an anti-piracy patrol off the west coast of Africa.
+The ship arrived near the mouth of the River Gambia in March 1721 and lingered due to damage from bad weather.
+The locals took several of the crew hostage and ransomed them for "gold and food."
+As the ship sailed down the coast of West Africa, men went into the forests to cut wood and began to contract yellow fever from the swarms of mosquitoes, and perhaps typhoid.
+Four died in June and, by September, "so many men were dying a makeshift hospital was erected on shore" near Cape Coast Castle.
+Selkirk became sick in November with the same symptoms as his crewmates.
+He died on 13 December 1721 along with shipmate William King, and both were buried at sea; three more died the following day.